 Our program is a soft program – we try to make others connect emotionally and intellectually to a larger cause – peace – that transcends their immediate self-interest.

-The UN International Day of Peace, generally known as World Peace Day or Peace Day, is observed annually on 21 September.
-It is dedicated to world peace, and specifically the absence of war and violence – this day is observed with a temporary ceasefire in a combat zone to enable humanitarian aid access.
+The UN International Day of Peace, generally known as World Peace Day or Peace Day, is observed annually on September 21; officially designated in 2001.
+It is dedicated to the continued pursuit of world peace, and specifically to rid the world of war and violence.
+This day is generally observed with temporary ceasefires in combat zones to enable humanitarian access.
 It was established by a United Nations resolution in 1981 to coincide with the opening of the General Assembly’s yearly session.
-The UN International Day of Peace was first celebrated in 1982, and is honoured by many nations and peoples.
-In 2001, 21 September was designated as the official date for World Peace Day.
+The UN International Day of Peace was first celebrated in 1982 and is honoured by many nations and peoples.

-In 2014 UNAA launched its UN Peace Program and adopted the unifying symbols of peace: the olive, bell, candle and the white dove as its main themes, which we will retain.
-We have promoted catch cries for each year i.e. ‘Working together for peace (2014), ‘Make peace day every day’ (2015).
-The catch cry for 2016 is ‘Peace and l Justice for All’ which is Goal 16 of the Sustainable Development Goals.
+In 2014 the UNAA launched its Peace and Security Program and adopted the unifying symbols of peace: the olive branch, bell, candle and the white dove as its main themes.
+We have promoted slogans for each year: ‘Working Together for Peace’ (2014), ‘Make Peace Day Every Day’ (2015), ‘Peace and Justice for All’ (2016), ‘A Safer World, a Fairer World, a More Sustainable World’ (2017).

-To promote our vision for a peaceful community, to establish standards of achievement, conduct, service, peace and social justice, to explain why they matter and to inspire others to adopt the agreed goals and benchmarks as their personal goals.
+To promote our vision for a peaceful community, to establish standards of achievement, conduct, service, peace and social justice; as well as to explain why they matter and to inspire others to adopt the agreed goals and benchmarks as their personal goals.

-To help support the achievement of the 17 Sustainable Goals particularly focusing on sustainable development, democratic governance, climate and disaster mitigation, and peacebuilding.
+To help support the achievement of the 17 Sustainable Development Goals, particularly focusing on development, democratic governance, and peace and social justice.

-To enable peace to become an intrinsically and motivationally-driven force every day – today better than yesterday.
-Tomorrow, better than today.
+To enable peace to become an intrinsic and motivationally-driven force every day – today better than yesterday; tomorrow better than today.

-The UN Peace Program runs with the active involvement of volunteers from many countries which makes it truly a multicultural group.
-This year we have 42 active volunteers from 35 different countries, and are mostly overseas students doing their postgraduate studies.
-Their passion, commitment and energy in implementing our peace building initiatives are phenomenal and are gratefully acknowledged.
+The UNAA Peace Program functions with the active involvement of volunteers from many countries, making it truly a multicultural program.
+This year we have 42 active volunteers from 35 different countries, most of which are international students undertaking postgraduate study.
+Their passion, commitment and energy in implementing our peace-building initiatives are phenomenal and are gratefully acknowledged.